Frequently Asked Questions Expand All

 A chromosome disorder is caused by problems with chromosomes.
 Most children with chromosome disorders have physical defects and some have intellectual disabilities.

 Having missing or extra chromosomes is a condition called aneuploidy.
 The risk of having a child with an aneuploidy increases as a woman ages.

-If both parents are carriers of an abnormal gene, there is a 25% chance that the child will get the abnormal gene from each parent and will have the disorder.
-There is a 50% chance that the child will be a carrier of the disorder—just like the carrier parents.
-If only one parent is a carrier, there is a 50% chance that the child will be a carrier of the disorder.
+If both parents are carriers of an abnormal gene, there is a 25 percent chance that the child will get the abnormal gene from each parent and will have the disorder.
+There is a 50 percent chance that the child will be a carrier of the disorder—just like the carrier parents.
+If only one parent is a carrier, there is a 50 percent chance that the child will be a carrier of the disorder.

 Most babies with birth defects are born to couples without risk factors.
-However, the risk of birth defects is higher when certain factors are present.
-Screening for birth defects begins by assessing your risk factors, such as whether
+But the risk of birth defects is higher when certain factors are present.
+This is why screening for birth defects begins by assessing your risk factors, such as whether

 Diagnostic tests may be recommended if a screening test shows an increased risk of a birth defect.
 Diagnostic testing also is offered as a first choice to all pregnant women, even those who do not have risk factors.
 Diagnostic tests can detect if a specific birth defect or genetic disorder is present.